 - Easy wall plug-in

-- Some products were delivered with broken bulbs
+- They delivered some products with broken bulbs

 - The power cord is too short

 3. Aspectek Favored Sticky Dome Flea and Bed Bug Trap

 The shape, size, and accessibility of the Apsectek electric flea killers are favorable in both cleanliness and as a successful device in attracting fleas.

 The grooved edges around the outside of the dome prevent debris, dirt, and hair from floors, carpets, and countertops from collecting on your sticky pad.